 Bing has a browser extension toolbar and services that allows for users to initiate a web search from a Bing desktop.
 As of July 2019, Bing had the second largest desktop market share among the leading search engines.
 Bing services also includes “instant answers” services such as for live scores from sporting events, stock market information for finance, a dictionary, translation services, a calculator, health information services, as well as services for tracking packages and flight tracking.

 Bing also offers webmaster, mobile, and developer services.
-As of the second quarter of 2017, Bing had an 18 percent mobile share of organic search engine visits in the United States.
+As of the third quarter of 2018, Bing had a 22 percent mobile share of organic search engine visits in the United States.
 Mobile users are able to conduct search queries through Bing using a downloadable mobile application or through their browsers.
-As of the second quarter of 2017, more paid mobile search clicks for Bing came from phone users than from tablets.
+As of the third quarter of 2018, the majority of paid mobile search clicks to Bing came from phone users, rather than from tablets.